sajan76766/Manhole-monitoring-and-maintenance-system/README.md

  solenoid valves are actuated in stages: valves remain off under low risk, pulse open during moderate risk, cycle during high risk, and fully open under critical conditions with alert generation.
+ # RESULTS AND DISCUSSION
+ The prototype of the real-time manhole intrusion and over f low detection system was successfully developed and tested under controlled environmental conditions.
+The setup included one main sensor node equipped with ultrasonic, pressure, flow, and turbidity sensors, along with two replica nodes containing manual switches and valves to simulate blockage events.
+The data collected by the ESP32 nodes were transmitted to a central LoRa-based hub, which processed and forwarded the information to the cloud for analysis.
+ During testing, the system was able to continuously capture real-time variations in flow, depth, and pressure, and react promptly through relay activation whenever an abnormal pattern was detected.
+The communication latency remained minimal, allowing the system to respond within seconds during critical scenarios, which is crucial for timely intervention in drainage networks.
+ A prototype was developed using one real sensor node and two replica nodes.
+The system was evaluated in terms of detection accuracy, false alarm rate, response time, and reliability during simulated network failures.
+Initial results showed that the system achieved more than 90in detecting blockages, while false alarms were reduced by nearly 30AIML ensured uninterrupted operation during packet loss, maintaining over 85was unavailable.
+LoRa communication performed consistently, with packet delivery rates above 95The results demonstrate that integrating IoT sensing with predictive ML and intelligent fallback improves both accuracy and resilience.
+The proposed design not only responds to emer gencies but actively prevents them by anticipating overflow risks in advance.
+ Beyond detection performance, the system also proved ef f icient, scalable, and energy-conscious.
+The LoRa-based com munication offered a wide coverage area with minimal power usage, making it ideal for distributed urban deployment.
+The modular